Travel Guide to the Best Beaches in Vietnam

-How to get there: Danang has an international airport so it’s easy to fly there from any countries.
+How to get there: Da nang has an international airport so it’s easy to fly there from any country.
 You can also reach Danang via train and bus from Hanoi and Ho Chih Minh.

 Where to Stay: List of Best Hotels and Resorts in Da Nang